TheArturthur/CoppermindScraper/Cosmere/Honor.md

 ## Intent
 Honor seeks to uphold oaths and agreements, and to bind things together.
+It is most notably about the *choice* of following laws or a set of ideals, even if one does not have an obligation to follow said rules.
+Although not centered around it, it supports laws and power, to what some would consider an unhealthy extent.
 Many, such as the [[Fused\|Fused]], consider it to extend to a cosmic sense of justice and order, as well as the natural laws of the universe.
+They see its power as that which makes Surges into natural law.
+Its Intent manifests in the oaths of the [[Knights Radiant\|Knights Radiant]], the oath-bound nature of [[Honorspren\|Honorspren]] society, the bonding nature of Physical and Spiritual Adhesion, and etcetera.

 ## Associated magic
   Creating one of <<Roshar\|Roshar's>> <<Lights\|Lights>>